nodejs/Release/README.md

 *semver-major* changes landing within an LTS stream, such situations will be rare and will land as *semver-minor* bumps in the LTS covered version.

-All LTS releases will be assigned a "codename" drawn from the names of elements on the Periodic Table of Elements.
-For each upcoming LTS release, the Release working group will select a handful of candidate names and submit those for a collaborator vote.
+All LTS releases will be assigned a codename.
+A list of expected upcoming codenames is available in [CODENAMES.md](./CODENAMES.md).

 An odd-numbered major release will cease to be actively updated when the subsequent even-numbered major release is cut.